-Also, in order for your visitor to easily access your site by name, you will need a domain name such as `yourdomain.com`.
+Also, in order for your visitors to easily access your site by name, you will need a domain name such as `yourdomain.com`.
 This will allow to make your site available at `www.yourdomain.com` (for example) but this will also allow you to receive email on addresses like `firstname.lastname@example.org`…

 Every time you will need to change something on your site, you will have to edit the pages on your computer and upload them again.
 The website never changes by itself.
 That’s why it’s called a “static” site.

 Note: If you don’t have any such software, don’t worry: many web hosts will actually provide you with free “site builder” software to get you started.

 Dynamic sites (blogs, forums, photo galleries…): instead of uploading HTML pages to, you will install a piece of software (called a web application) on your web server.
 This software will let you add and edit content (text, pictures, videos…) at any time directly online without the need for any special tools on your computer.
 The software may also allow your visitors to leave comments or start discussions of their own if you let them.

 Of course we recommend the b2evolution blog/CMS software to kickstart your site and let it grow over the years, but there’s plenty of choice here.
 Other popular web apps include WordPress, Joomla, Drupal, phpBB, Gallery and plenty more…

 Note: If installing a web application sounds complicated, don’t worry: many web hosts will automatically install the application of your choice for you.
 Their tech support should also be able to help you.

 Step 3: Which hosting technology do you need?

 While static HTML sites can be hosted on virtually ANY web server, when it comes to web applications, you need to be aware of the technology they are using.
 There are basically two different technological orientations to choose from here: